bgoonz/web-dev-notes-resource-site/2-content/ciriculumn/Extra/career/networking-career.md

 **If you get stuck in a conversation at a networking event:**

-- Stick out your hand and shake the person’s hand or touch their arm while saying, “It was great meeting you.”
+- Stick out your hand and shake the person’s hand or touch their arm while saying, “It was great meeting you."
-- Say, “Let’s mingle some more,” and walk away.
+- Say, “Let’s mingle some more," and walk away.
-- Say, “I see someone I need to talk to.”
+- Say, “I see someone I need to talk to."

 ### Common Mistakes / Misconceptions